-One of the most loved seiyuu in Japan, Kenichi Suzumura, is the target for this Seiyuu Digest.
+One of the most loved seiyuu, variety hosts and solo artists in Japan, Kenichi Suzumura, is the target for this Seiyuu Digest.

 KANJI: 鈴村 健一